Adarsh-031/Buildit/README.md

 # Buildit

 Buildit is a full-stack web application with a Node.js backend and a modern HTML/CSS/JavaScript frontend.
-It provides a seamless platform for building, managing, and interacting with web projects.
+It provides a seamless platform for building and interacting with web projects.

 ## Features
 - Node.js backend for API and server logic